rsandor/gury/README.markdown

 Renders the scene repeatedly at fixed intervals creating an animation.
 This is most useful when used in conjunction with objects that change state on render.
-See `demo1.html` through `demo3.html` for examples of objects that change position or rotation on the screen as the animation plays.
+See `demos/demo1.html` and `demos/demo3.html` for examples of objects that change position or rotation on the screen as the animation plays.

 ### .pause()